-This screen shot is from a game where the score is 8 to 9, in favor of the east-west team.
+This screenshot is from a game where the score is 8 to 9, in favor of the east-west team.
 The dealer is in the east position.

 South starts the hand by leading the ten of hearts.
 West seat (the dealer's partner) trumps in with king.
 North follows suit with the 9 and the maker's(E) ace is wasted.

 Now West seat leads the ace of spades, North seat follows suit with the 9.
-Now no matter what the maker does, this becomes a one point hand.
+Now no matter what the maker does, this becomes a one-point hand.

 By the way, I do realize it's a no-brainer that this hand should have been played alone.
 Still, it does show that there are times when a partner can unintentionally hurt your chances to take all the tricks.

-Anytime you hold a strong hand and your partner cannot significantly improve it, you need to play it alone.
+Remember This: Anytime you hold a strong hand and your partner cannot significantly improve it, you need to play it alone.
 The score should not be a factor.